 5. Trim the beginning or end of your video.

-If you want to trim the beginning or end of your video, select “Trim”, which is right next to your video’s timer and right above your timeline panel.
+If you want to trim the beginning or end of your video, select Trim, which is next to your video’s timer and right above your timeline panel.

-Next, you’ll see a blue and white line on the sides of your timeline panel.
-Drag them to chop off parts of the beginning or end of your rough cut that you don’t want to include in your final published version.
+You should see a blue box around the sides of your video timeline panel.
+Drag them to chop off the parts of the beginning or end of your rough cut that you don’t want to include in your final published version.
 Click Preview to view the edit, and click Save on the top right-hand corner if you’re satisfied.

 6. Trim clips out of the middle of your video.